Understanding the Predicate Offences to prevent money laundering

 Significance of Understanding Predicate Offences

-Regulated Entities that endeavour to counter money laundering risks must be aware of the relevant predicate offences, as the act of money laundering is dependent on the underlying predicate offences.
-The proceeds of predicate offences are concealed by way of Money Laundering.
+Regulated Entities that endeavour to counter Money Laundering risks must be aware of the relevant Predicate Offences, as the act of Money Laundering is dependent on the underlying predicate crimes.
+The proceeds of Predicate Offences are concealed by way of Money Laundering.

 Stages of Money Laundering and Predicate Offences